 - 3-4 cups confectioner’s sugar (around 12 oz)

 - 1 tbsp vanilla bean paste or vanilla extract

 - ½ tsp salt

-- Bake until the tops of the cakes spring back when touched lightly, between 25 and 30 minutes depending on which size pan you choose.
+- Bake until the tops of the cakes spring back when touched lightly, between 25 and 30 minutes.
 When cool enough to handle, remove cakes from pans and cool completely.
-Wrap in plastic and chill for up to two hours if decorating same day.
-Otherwise, wrap in plastic and store at room temperature.
+Wrap in plastic and freeze until ready to decorate.
+Let the chill come off for about a half hour before slicing and decorating.

 Keywords: chocolate cake, sour cream chocolate cake, cake decorating ideas, cake decorating tips, oreo dessert recipe, chocolate cake recipe, oreo cake recipe, chocolate oreo cake, oreo lovers dessert, oreo dessert ideas